-Our latest blog post concentrates on the success of your Moodle or Totara Learn site post-launch.
+This post concentrates on the success of your Moodle or Totara Learn site post-launch

 In a previous blog series on “Effective Learning Design” we discussed implementing the ADDIE process when launching your Moodle or Totara Learn site.
 But what happens when your existing, fully launched site hits a brick wall further down the line?

 Some clients come to us at a later stage in their journey in need of help to bring their site back to life.
 Very often we see that organisations spend considerable time and effort in the build-up and launch of their site, only to struggle in keeping its momentum 6-12 months down the line.
 Here we look at the vital areas you may want to consider to ensure the ongoing success of your e-learning site.

 1 Review and analyse